chentoast/marks.nvim/README.md

   builtin_marks = { ".", "<", ">", "^" } -- which builtin marks to show. default {}
-  cyclic = true -- whether movements cycle back to the beginning/end of buffer. default true force_write_shada = false -- whether the shada file is updated after modifying uppercase marks. default false mappings = {}
+  cyclic = true -- whether movements cycle back to the beginning/end of buffer. default true force_write_shada = false -- whether the shada file is updated after modifying uppercase marks. default false bookmark_0 = { -- marks.nvim allows you to configure up to 10 bookmark groups, each with its own sign/virttext
+    sign = "⚑",
+    virt_text = "hello world"
+  }
+  mappings = {}
 }
 ```